Are you a bystander to bullying?

 It is really important to be kind to the victim (the person who was bullied) at other times and to act as a witness to what happened.
 This sends the message that bullying is not seen as OK by you, your friends and your school.

-"Me and my friends went and told the teacher."
+"My friends and I went and told the teacher."

 Hurting people's feelings can be just as bad, if not worse than being beaten up, especially if it goes on every day.